exsertus/Arduino/XBeeATTinySensor/README.txt

 vcc = current supply voltage of sensor (useful for monitoring battery life of remote sensors) xbeeaddress = the lower half of the 64bit unique address.
 Allows for multiple datasets of the same name across different xbee sensors.

+Hardware
+The 2x Fritzing sketches are fully tested and are currently used to capture reads.
+These can be ordered directly via Fritzing.

 Credits
 Without these guys, neither the inspiration or solution would exist: